onefishy/data-science-workshop/docs/day1.md

 On this day, we will cover probabilistic and non-probabilistic models for regression.
 The materials will be broken down into a sequence of bite-sized concepts.
 Each concept will be introduced in a short 10-20 minute video; following each video, there will be a short concept-check quiz for the viewer to test their understanding.
-These materials are taken from [an intensive summer data science course](https://onefishy.github.io/Rwanda-Data-Science/) run by IACS and the University of Rwanda.
+These materials are taken from [DSC6232 Machine Learning and Computational Statistics](https://onefishy.github.io/Rwanda-Data-Science/), an intensive summer data science course run by IACS and the University of Rwanda.
 These materials serve as either an introduction of new data science concepts to participants ***or*** as a foundation for discussion amongst participants on how to present these concepts to their own students.